 To invest in South Brooks, it is not about getting the best price but the best value.
 Price often is not equal to value.
 So, is cheapest price unit the best invest-able unit?
 For ownstay, what sort of orientations should you avoid?

-View – South Brooks would present you Central Park, West Park, KL City and Country Height D’sara (NKVE) view.
-There is catch, due to the similar “peace” logo design of the building, it has more than just four directions to analyse.
+View – South Brooks comes with Central Park, West Park, KL City and Country Height D’sara (NKVE) view.
+There is a catch, due to the similar “peace” logo design of the building, it has more than just four directions to analyse.
 Needless to say, the worst has to be the “highway” view.
-Although Central Park view look good as of now, it could be partial blocked by future development opposite at the current Waterfront’s car park area at the back and parcel infront of South Lake.
+Although Central Park view look good as of now, it could be partial blocked by opposite future development at the current Waterfront’s car park area and another condo parcel infront of South Lake.
 So basically there are many uncertainties to this park view and it may only leave you “little” park and “pond” view in future.
 KL City view (for Tower 2 especially) if your unit is high enough, based on existing view, it may see two small “Jagung” but this also comes with NKVE view and noise as well.
 West Park view is probably the safest and the best for South Brooks.
-Although the park is meant for future government school, you notice there is another plot of land besides Breezeway also slated for future government school development.
+Although the park is meant for future government school, you may notice there is another plot of land besides Breezeway also slated for future government school development.
 So, would the government eventually or forcefully take away such beautiful park?
 No one know, but I would bet the school to be built at the other site first.
 With the fronting view of Zenia and Adora, you have less tall buildings infront of you too.
 Life is not so simple though, in property, the bad and good are not for you to say No sometimes but to know how much “discount” and “premium” works.
-It should a BBB If the premium or discount make sense.
+West Park view should a BBB If the premium or discount make sense.

-Now we come to an interesting part, kindly refer to the “artificial neural network” analysis when you continue to read this section.
-Of course it is not ANN!
+Now we come to an interesting part, kindly refer to the “artificial neural network (ANN)” analysis when you continue to read this section.
+Of course it is not the maths model – ANN!
 Just for the fun of it and hope you don’t confuse after seeing it. 🙂

 Central Park Aerial View